PipeItToDevNull/PLN/README.md

 # PLN (Pipe Loves Nord)

+Check out my new [Unique tables](#unique-tables) and [Multi-row tabs](#multi-row-tabs)

+Check out the snippets directory of this repository for some of the special parts of this theme, use them anywhere even without PLN.

 ## Overview
 This is a personal theme I started creating for 0.16.

+**Please note this theme relies heavily on [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) for the enablement of select features and for opting in/out of various aspects of the UI that I alter.** You can install this community plugin in Obsidian directly.

 ![Light Screenshot](PLN_Light.png)
 ![Dark Screenshot](PLN_Dark.png)